-We live in a dynamic world, and ethical and social obligations of companies undergo changes with the change in social environment.
+We live in a dynamic world, and the ethical and social obligations of companies undergo changes with the change in the social environment.
 This is where each company has to put in place measures that address the social needs of the employees, and the organization.
-These also include the legal obligations such as offering an equal opportunity or equal pay for the same work.
+These also include legal obligations such as offering equal opportunities or equal pay for the same work.

 There are various tasks performed by HR to enhance organizational efficiency.
 Hiring people, training them, providing refresher training and employee retention fall under this category.

 Allocating the right human resources, tools and technologies, space, materials, and financial budgets to different verticals with an aim to ensure that the business is able to run to its full potential, come under this category.

 Employees have their own personal goals to achieve while they work for any organization.
 Offering them the right opportunities, career development or skill enhancement support, and ensuring employee satisfaction through various employee-centric programs is a part of the personal objectives that HRM has to take care of.
 Precisely, the HRM objectives are: